“You can be indie and still do major shit.”

-I’d say 8 times out of 10 it’s more of an in-person type of situation.
-I know many people from the internet, but if we never meet in person, the likelihood of us working is slim to none.
-It really just happens how it happens.
-Early in my career I really wanted to plan out and track people down but just letting it happen naturally over the past couple of years has been the easiest that it’s ever been.
-I might go out to a show and see someone in the crowd who I’ve seen on Twitter or Instagram and we just meet up like that.
-I know the DM thing works but usually with the people I work with it kicked off in real life.
+I’d say eight times out of ten; it’s more of an in-person type of situation.
+I know many people from the internet, but if we never meet in person, the likelihood of working is slim to none.
+It just happens how it happens.
+Early in my career, I wanted to plan out and track people down, but just letting it happen naturally over the past couple of years has been the easiest that it’s ever been.
+I might go out to a show and see someone in the crowd I’ve seen on Twitter or Instagram, and we meet up like that.
+I know the DM thing works, but usually, it kicks off in real life with the people I work with.
 I saw them, they saw me, or we already knew each other.

 What is your work process like?
 Is it a nonstop cycle of work or is it broken into periods?

-I would say it’s more of the latter; I find myself getting in modes where I’ll want to make 100 beats in a week, but whenever I get out that mode I’ll just chill for a week or two and not do anything—sometimes I’ll put things aside to deal with real-life situations or put my creative energy into other endeavors.
-I’ve been doing more of this with BEAR1BOSS where I’m working on more of the managerial things and just letting him make as much music as he wants.
-I’ve been making a lot of music with him so now I can step aside and focus more on the promotional side of things—the work will get done regardless.
+I would say it’s more of the latter.
+I find myself getting in modes where I’ll want to make 100 beats in a week.
+Still, whenever I get out of that mode, I’ll chill for a week or two and not do anything—sometimes, I’ll put things aside to deal with real-life situations or put my creative energy into other endeavors.
+I’ve been doing more of this with BEAR1BOSS, where I’m working on more managerial things and just letting him make as much music as he wants.
+I’ve been making a lot of music with him, so now I can step aside and focus more on the promotional side of things—the work will get done regardless.
 Plus, taking that break and just living a real-life is an inspiration in itself.

 You work in such a diverse range of sounds, what’s it like finding inspiration to delve into these newer concepts?

 The main thing is taking time to live.
 I’ll watch TV, play video games, or listen to music in those living periods.
-Lately, I’ve been studying more music so I’ve been putting playlists together and just throwing things in them I find cool to me.
-Things like that always help spark new ideas for sounds and things to work on for the future.
-Also just staying up to date on the art world as a whole.
-It’s very easy to disconnect now, but I like to be tuned in even when I’m just chilling.
+Lately, I’ve been studying more music, so I’ve been putting playlists together and just throwing things in them I find cool to me.
+Stuff like that always helps spark new ideas for sounds and something to work on for the future.
+Also, just staying up to date on the art world as a whole.
+It’s easy to disconnect now, but I like to be tuned in even when I’m just chilling.

 Would you say it’s easier to connect to the mainstream industry, or has that pipeline changed drastically for the worst?

 It’s a very comfortable spot when you look at it.
-In 2019 when I was making that decision to quit my job I was also taking a hot second to look at the industry itself and where it was going.
-Originally, part of my procedure to figure out my musical identity, that observation allowed me to see exactly where we “underground” producers stand and just how close the mainstream really is to us.
-After getting a full view of things I feel a little indifferent towards it, but if you get the brainwork of it then it’s just like the ABC’s—but that brainwork doesn’t come without research.
+In 2019, when I decided to quit my job, I was also taking a hot second to look at the industry itself and where it was going.
+As part of my procedure to figure out my musical identity, that observation allowed me to see exactly where we “underground” producers stand and just how close the mainstream is to us.
+After getting a full view of things, I feel a little indifferent towards it, but if you get the brainwork of it, it’s just like the ABC’s—but that brainwork doesn’t come without research.

-The A&R’s and the labels are working off of how the current industry is set up, so if you don’t know that you’re out bad.
-I don’t really trip too much over the status of things like that, because I know there are always some connections to be made that will put you exactly where you need to be.
-Having that knowledge of moving around the underground while in the sight of the labels at the same time is what will help you swim with the sharks.
-So I won’t say that it’s been easier but the process has definitely changed for the better.
-Now if you do the work, things will come straight to you just as they’re supposed to.
+The A&R’s and the labels work on how the current industry is set up, so if you don’t know that, you’re out bad.
+I don’t trip too much over the status of things like that because I know there are always some connections to be made that will put you exactly where you need to be.
+Having that knowledge of moving around the underground while in the sight of the labels simultaneously will help you swim with the sharks.
+So I won’t say that it’s been more accessible, but the process has changed for the better.
+Now, if you do the work, things will come straight to you just as they’re supposed to.

 Plus, we’re in the age where we’re all doing it ourselves.
 Some of us aren’t signed and are getting all of our numbers from streaming or YouTube and extra services like that.
-People are recording themselves, taking their own photos, shooting their own videos.
-It’s work to be done and now we’re learning that you don’t need a loan from the label to do this.
-You don’t have to sign a contract anymore, with enough dedication you can outwork a contract you know?
-It’s almost like the labels are keeping up a front to let us know they still work, but in reality, we know and see the truth.
+People are recording themselves, taking their photos, shooting their videos.
+There’s work to be done, and now we’re learning that you don’t need a loan from the label to do this.
+You don’t have to sign a contract anymore.
+With enough dedication, you can outwork a contract, you know?
+It’s almost like the labels keep up a front to let us know they still work, but in reality, we know and see the truth.